iamdeterminedd/iamdeterminedd/README.md

 #### About me

 In the early years of my career, I started as an Android Developer, using Java.
 Due to my eagerness to grow, I left my comfort zone to embrace new challenges.
 I explored and expanded my skillsets to different realms of Web development.
-Along the way, I added other tools to my belt, such as Python and Javascript.
+Along the way, I added new tools under my belt, such as Python and Javascript.
 As my curiosity grew, my habit of learning new things continued.

 Besides coding, I love reading personal development books, bonding with my three dogs and three cats at home, watching anime, and unwinding through immersive video games.